Who is Responsible? The Data, Models, Users or Regulations? A Comprehensive Survey on Responsible Generative AI for a Sustainable Future: Results

-Our thematic synthesis highlights that RAI scholarship in the post-GPT period clusters around five dominant themes: (i) safety and benchmarking, with a surge of multimodal evaluation suites and red-teaming methods; (ii) fairness, bias, and governance, where debates center on aligning technical audits with emerging laws such as the EU AI Act and NIST AI RMF; (iii) explainability and transparency, underscoring the tension between interpretability and performance in large foundation models; (iv) privacy and security, particularly membership inference and data extraction risks; and (v) sectoral and sociotechnical applications, spanning healthcare, finance, education, and agriculture.
-Temporal analysis shows rapid growth from late 2022 onward, with multimodal and agentic systems gaining salience by 2024–2025.
-These themes frequently co-occur, for example where explainability is invoked to mitigate fairness concerns, or where privacy and governance frameworks intersect in deployment contexts.
-Together, they map a research terrain that is expanding in scope but still uneven in coverage, with strong emphasis on bias/toxicity benchmarks but weaker treatment of deepfakes, sustainability, and system-level failures.
+Figure~\ref{fig:thematic_onepage} summarizes thematic distribution, temporal trends, co-occurrence patterns, publication-type mix, and keyword salience.
+Figure~\ref{fig:publications_by_year} provides a compact view of annual volume and keyword evolution.
+Appendix Table 2 lists representative studies included in this review.
+Our thematic synthesis highlights that ResGenRAI scholarship in the post-GPT period clusters around five dominant themes: (i) \textbf{safety and benchmarking}, with a surge of multimodal evaluation suites and red-teaming methods; (ii) \textbf{fairness, bias, and governance}, where debates center on aligning technical audits with emerging laws such as the EU AI Act and NIST AI RMF and others (Table \ref{tab:gov_tech_ai}); (iii) \textbf{explainability and transparency}, underscoring the tension between interpretability and performance in large foundation models; (iv) privacy and security, particularly membership inference and data extraction risks; and (v) \textbf{sectoral and sociotechnical applications}, spanning healthcare, finance, education, and agriculture.
+Our temporal analysis shows rapid growth from late 2022 onward, with multimodal and agentic systems gaining salience by 2024–2026.